sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 };
 ```

-On iOS, implement a `func addDiscoveredCastingPlayers`, `func removeDiscoveredCastingPlayers` and `func updateDiscoveredCastingPlayers` which to listen to notifications as Casting Players are added, removed, or updated.
+On iOS, implement a `func addDiscoveredCastingPlayers`, `func removeDiscoveredCastingPlayers` and `func updateDiscoveredCastingPlayers` which listen to notifications as Casting Players are added, removed, or updated.

 ```objectivec
 @objc